LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 ![Payment](../img/payments.png "Payment")

-## Economic returns
-The use of the network will require the payment of a monthly fee for all the users.
-Moreover, each user can buy extra coins to rent subscriptions using real money.
-Therefore, to prevent an excess of coin in the network, which would prevent the user from buying new ones, at each transaction is applied a tax.

-All the money collected by the previous means will be distributed to all the organization that partecipate to the network.
-The split could be equal for each company or could be based on the contribution of the service provider in the network (how many subscription are rented).

 ## Improvements
 - enable cross device auth (crypted key on sp solution)
 - make only necessary data public
 - bidding system
 - signing of offer from user
-- common payments with ethereum?